Welcome to WordPress. This is your first post. Edit or delete it, then start writing!

 Andrew Ross is an experienced financial and governmental executive with 20 years of experience spanning both the public and private sector.
 Andrew joined SIG in 2017 and runs business development efforts in Africa, investor relations, outreach to foundations and endowments and SIG’s Sustainable Development/Impact strategy.
 Andrew spent more than four years working for former Illinois Governor Pat Quinn, including as his Chief Operating Officer.
 He was responsible for driving the State of Illinois’ economic development agenda, including overseeing a $31 billion capital program, which was the state’s largest infrastructure program for the world’s nineteenth largest economy, while also serving as the Governor’s senior energy advisor and crafting Illinois’ renewable energy policies.
 Andrew earned his BA from Northwestern University and has a master’s degree from Syracuse University in Broadcast Journalism.

-Samuel Kwame Okpattah is an innovative project finance professional with more than 20 years of experience managing all aspects of development finance and project/infrastructure finance life cycle.
-Samuel joined SIG in 2019 and is responsible for credit, risk, and portfolio management.
-Prior to SIG, Samuel was Director of Asset Management and Senior Investment Officer at the Overseas Private Investment Corporation (OPIC) – the US Government’s development finance agency, where he spent 11 years credit asset management and portfolio monitoring and management, including loan closeouts, loan workouts and recoveries in emerging market projects in Africa, Latin America, Eastern Europe and South East Asia.
+Samuel Kwame Okpattah is an innovative project finance professional with more than 20 years of experience managing project life cycles in development finance and infrastructure finance.
+Samuel joined SIG in 2019 and manages credit, risk, and portfolio management.
+Prior to SIG, Samuel was Director of Asset Management and Senior Investment Officer at the Overseas Private Investment Corporation (OPIC), which is the US Government’s development finance institution, where he spent 11 years managing credit assets and monitoring loan portfolios in emerging markets in Africa, Latin America, Eastern Europe, and South-East Asia.
+Samuel has experience in project evaluation, development, structuring, financing, restructuring, and loan workouts and recoveries.
 Samuel has an MBA from the Wharton School of the University of Pennsylvania, MS in Information Systems Management from New Jersey Institute of Technology, and a BBA from the Benjamin Banneker Honors College of Prairie A&M University in Texas.

 Marshall Lindsey is an engineer and financial professional with industry experience in energy, consulting, and finance.
 Marshall joined SIG in 2017 and is responsible for credit analysis, due diligence and execution of Managing Partner corporate strategy.
 Prior to joining Sovereign Infrastructure Group, Marshall worked in merchant banking at Unplugged Capital.
 Before joining Unplugged Capital, Marshall led a management consulting practice, East 84th Consulting, which provided business process analysis, operations strategy, and technical business development services to education, chemical, finance, and waste management industries.
 Marshall served as the Vice President of Strategy and Research at Blue Northern Capital Holding and as an analyst and consultant at BP.
 Marshall holds a BS in Chemical Engineering from Case Western University, a MBA from Carnegie Mellon University, a MS in Chemical Engineering from Carnegie Mellon, and a PhD in Chemical and Biological Engineering from Northwestern University.